-PROCHOT# will not be asserted when the processor is in the Stop Grant, Sleep, and Deep Sleep low power states, hence the thermal diode reading must be used as a safeguard to maintain the processor junction temperature within maximum specification.
+PROCHOT# will not be asserted when the processor is in the Stop Grant, Sleep, Deep Sleep, and Deeper Sleep low-power states, hence the thermal diode reading must be used as a safeguard to maintain the processor junction temperature within maximum specification.
 If the platform thermal solution is not able to maintain the processor junction temperature within the maximum specification, the system must initiate an orderly shutdown to prevent damage.
-If the processor enters one of the above low power states with PROCHOT# already asserted, PROCHOT# will remain asserted until the processor exits the low power state and the processor junction temperature drops below the thermal trip point.
+If the processor enters one of the above low-power states with PROCHOT# already asserted, PROCHOT# will remain asserted until the processor exits the low-power state and the processor junction temperature drops below the thermal trip point.
+However, PROCHOT# will de-assert for the duration of Deep Power Down Technology state (C6) residency.